 The CAT Aware Education Program

-INTRODUCTORY PRESENTATION: A live presentation by Felidae's Education Program Manager using slides, photos, video and personal stories to provide an engaging introduction to the biology, ecology, research and human impact on our region's keystone predator.
+INTRODUCTORY PRESENTATION: A live presentation by Felidae's Education Program Manager and Education Teaching Associates using slides, photos, video and personal stories to provide an engaging introduction to the biology, ecology, research and human impact on our region's keystone predator.